Page title background

 Choose Gateway Foundation in Skokie for Outpatient Treatment

 If you or a loved one is looking for Skokie outpatient substance misuse treatment, contact Gateway Foundation to ensure you receive the best care.
-Our intensive outpatient treatment program meets all the above requirements and then some, giving patients access to a full continuum of care, including dual-diagnosis treatment, medical attention, individual behavioral and family therapy sessions.
+Our intensive outpatient treatment program meets all the above requirements and then some, giving patients access to a full continuum of care, including co-occurring disorder treatment, medical attention, individual behavioral and family therapy sessions.

 At Gateway Foundation, our goal is to support our patients throughout their regularly scheduled therapy sessions and beyond.
 We’ll stay by your side for life, so even after you’ve completed our program, you will continue to benefit from Gateway Foundation’s quality care.